Climate scientists, what keeps you up at night? | DW | 06.04.2021

 Natasha Picone – an urban climatologist at the National University of Central Buenos Aires – says it's the solutions that occupy her thoughts too.

 "With the pandemic, I realized that we are not doing enough for changing our cities to be more livable," she said.
-Her research informs urban planners on things like the urban heat island effect, air pollution and urban run-off that can lead to flooding.
+Her research informs urban planners about phenomena such as the urban heat island effect, air pollution and urban run-off that can lead to flooding.
 "If we don't change the path now, it will be really difficult to go back."

 Young activists like this girl here in Medellin, Colombia remind us that "there is still time to protect our forests"